Isiji/simple_shell/README.md

-this is my second partnership. wea are creating a custom simple shell
+this is our second partnership. we are creating a custom simple shell